Selective Volume Mixup for Video Action Recognition: Experiments

 \subsection{Analysis and Visualization}

+\textbf{Model depth.} We compared the performance of SV-Mix on models of varying depths, using accuracy on the Something-Something V1 as the metric.
+As shown in Table \ref{tab:depth}, as the backbone model deepens from ResNet18 to ResNet152, the baseline performance shows an upward trend.
+At the same time, SV-Mix brings significant performance improvements.
+However, the performance improvement by SV-Mix decreases as the baseline performance improves, likely due to the increased difficulty of further enhancing performance at higher baseline levels.

+\textbf{Impact of dataset scale.} To demonstrate the role of SV-Mix in preventing overfitting, we artificially reduced the amount of training data to intensify overfitting and observed the changes of the effects of SV-Mix.
+Specifically, we kept the test set of the dataset unchanged and increased overfitting by proportionally reducing the size of the training set.
+As shown in Figure \ref{overfitting}, as the size of the training set decreases, the model’s performance declines, while SV-Mix achieves greater performance improvements.
+This demonstrates the significance of SV-Mix in preventing overfitting.

-To demonstrate how SV-Mix works, we provide examples of mixed sample instances generated by the spatial selective module and temporal selective module.
-Figure \ref{spa_vis} (a) shows the mixing process of two videos with label \emph{``Lifting one end of something, then let it down''} (upper row) and \emph{``Pushing something so that it sightly moves''} (middle row) respectively.
+\textbf{Generated samples.} To demonstrate how SV-Mix works, we provide examples generated by the spatial selective module and temporal selective module.
+Figure \ref{spa_tem_vis} (a) shows the mixing process of two videos with label \emph{``Lifting one end of sth, then let it down''} (upper row) and \emph{``Pushing sth so that it sightly moves''} (middle row) respectively.
 Spatial selective module successfully selects patches that contain the interaction of \emph{``hand''} and \emph{``mirror''} in 4th $\sim$ 7th frames.
-Figure \ref{spa_vis} (b) demonstrates mixing a video with label \emph{``Moving something and something closer to each other"} (middle row) into a video labeled \emph{``Poking something slightly''} (upper row), spatial selective module captures the region importance of both videos and maintains salient patches in the mixed video.
-It is worth noting that, unlike Cutmix, which sets the same proportion for all frames, our spatial selective module has a dynamic proportion for different frames, even though it does not contain any temporal module.
-For example, the proportion for the video in the middle row increases in 2rd $\sim$ 8th frames since the core \emph{``pushing''} action is more significant in the later frames.
-This phenomenon demonstrates the merit of the spatial selective module, which not only captures the spatial saliency but also takes motion semantics into account for mixed video sample generation.
+Figure \ref{spa_tem_vis} (b) demonstrates mixing a video with label \emph{``Moving something and something closer to each other"} (middle row) into a video labeled \emph{``Poking something slightly''} (upper row), spatial selective module captures the region importance of both videos and maintains salient patches in the mixed video.